Decodium (“FT2”) – the fastest mode?

 (…) Standard messages include up to 9 Hound callsigns: as many as four may receive numerical signal reports to start a QSO, and the remainder receive RR73 to acknowledge that a QSO has been logged. (…)”

-If you assume that everything runs smoothly and that each message always contains four reports (start QSO), then the stations that received a report will receive RR73 in the following period and four new ones will receive a report.
+If you assume that everything runs smoothly and that each message always contains four reports (start QSO), then the stations that received a report will receive RR73 during the next period and four new ones will receive a report.
 So a maximum of eight reports per minute can be reached, which I believe determines the maximum throughput.
 I would then arrive at 480.

 There is a small advantage such that 5 RR73s can be sent simultaneously, allowing ‘pending’ RR73s from previous periods to be ‘caught up’.
 This happens, for example, when a hound’s R-NN report is missed due to fading or QRM.
 The number of reports of 4 remains the same, of course, but the ‘damage’ caused by missed periods is somewhat limited.
 After all, 5 RR73s can go together with 4 reports.

-The practical rate is obviously less.
+The practical rate is obviously less than ideal.
 I watched the Jarvis DXpedition via a web SDR to get an impression of the real world performance.
-Just as with FT8, a fair number of repeats was seen and the actual rate was about 2.5 to 3 Q’s Q per minute, which is about 150 to 180 per hour.
+Just as with usual FT8, a fair number of repeats was seen and the actual rate was about 2.5 to 3 Q’s Q per minute, which is about 150 to 180 per hour.

 Initial Superfox tests as reported by K1JT